KristerSJakobsson/solnp/README.md

 To compile the tests, run the CMake script.

 Prerequisites for running the C++ SOLNP tests are:
-- dlib - A c++ mathematical library
+- dlib - A C++ mathematical library
 - catch2 (for tests) - A testing library

 Additionally, when building the Python wheels you need: